rkatti/node-drpc/README.md

 ## Licence

-Node-DRPC is Copyright (c) 2012 and licenced under the MIT licence.
+Node-DRPC is licenced under the MIT licence.